-1. Prizes under 3 or 4 Flight Systems
+1. Prizes under 2, 3 or 4 Flight Systems

 a.
-Every tournament will have: flight winners and long drive and closest to the pin for each flight. b.
+Every tournament will have flight winners and long drive and closest to the pin for each flight. b.
 Flight Champion for each flight, based on the best 60% out of the qualifying tournaments (see Section VII).

 2. Prizes under the Non-Flight System